Revolutionary-Games/Thrive/linux_setup/readme.md

 need sudo access in order to install the dependencies.

 Before starting make sure that you don't have any conflicting libraries installed.
-Lua and old versions of Ogre (pre 2.0) are known to cause issues compiling or running the game.
-So uninstall these before starting if possible, or you will have a bad time.
+Old versions of Ogre (pre 2.0) are known to cause issues compiling or running the game.
+Also you will need a really new version of ffmpeg.
+So uninstall these old versions before starting if possible, or you will have a bad time.

 Important Note: If you run into any trouble with the setup scripts, please